-If the ongoing pandemic has proven anything, it is that modern technology sets the foundation for the innovation needed to navigate modern issues.
-While there are many repercussions stemming from the spread of COVID-19, one of the areas that will be most impacted in the coming months is education, with both children and adults being affected by the efforts to navigate this crisis.
+If the COVID-19 pandemic proved anything, it is that modern technology sets the foundation for the innovation needed to navigate modern issues.
+There are many repercussions of the pandemic.
+But one of the areas that was impacted the most was education.
+Both children and adults were affected by the efforts to navigate this crisis.
 Implementing educational technology could vastly alter the course of your teaching capabilities and your students’ learning methods.

 Technology should and will play an essential role in education as the world moves forward.
-Not only will students need to know how to use educational technology in order to thrive in their academic and professional careers, but they will most likely utilize it in the new educational environments brought on by COVID-19.
+Not only will students need to know how to use educational technology in their academic and professional careers.
+They will most likely utilize it in the new educational environments that were created by COVID-19.

-If you are an administrator further researching the role that technology will play in your institution, let’s review the potential advantages and disadvantages of integrating educational technology into the learning process and how you can get started in making the necessary changes.
+If you are a school administrator, you undoubtedly would like to research the role that technology will play in your institution.
+Let’s review the potential advantages and disadvantages of integrating educational technology into the learning process.
+You will see how you can start making the necessary changes.

 Why Introduce Students to Technology?
 Advantages and Disadvantages

 Technology is often viewed as relatively new due to its introduction and growth over just the past few decades.
-However, while technological advancements at the turn of the century may have not been easily integrated in the classroom, today’s tech can be easily leveraged for an improved learning experience.
+At the turn of the century, educators may have had difficulty integrating technological advancements into the classroom.
+But today’s tech can be easily leveraged for an improved learning experience.

-The question for many administrators is not necessarily about which educational technology can be used but what the advantages and disadvantages of shifting from traditional learning methods to more modern practices are.
-Let’s take a look at some of the pros and cons of making such a change and why you should turn our focus towards tech moving forward.
+The question for many administrators is not necessarily about which educational technology to use.
+It’s important also to weigh the advantages and disadvantages of shifting from traditional learning methods to more modern practices.
+Let’s take a look at some of the pros and cons of making such a change and why you should turn your focus toward tech moving forward.

 6 Advantages of Using Educational Technology in the Classroom